GledsonAfonso/dkbs-rest-api/README.md

 # dkbs-rest-api

-> A simple chat-room project to study web sockets.
+> A REST API for a Dynamic Knowledge Base System.

 ## Prerequisites